 Retailers should plan to provide alternative shopping options that can improve the customer experience.

-Allowing customers to schedule their visit, or shop by appointment, will give them the added reassurance that they are unlikely to encounter a crowded store.
-Providing a full up-to-date and detailed description and overview of the shopping option available to customers on the store’s website will enable shoppers to assess the measures a retailer has put in place and select the option that’s most appropriate to their immediate needs.
+Allowing customers to schedule their visit to the physical store, or shop by appointment, will give them the added reassurance that they are unlikely to encounter a crowd.
+Such footfall management strategies will also ensure the retail store is properly staffed.
+Providing a full up-to-date and detailed overview of the shopping option available to customers on the store's website will enable shoppers to assess the measures a retailer has put in place and select the option that's most appropriate to their immediate needs.

 Many retailers adopted innovative new approaches to providing shopping services for loyal customers, while lockdown was still in place.
-These included offering online video appointments for customers that wanted a one-to-one personal shopping consultation or product demonstration.
-This next highly personalized evolution of the shopping experience gives customers the opportunity for product discovery, curation, and ‘live’ customer service interactions they crave – and looks set to become an established part of the way we continue to shop going forward.
+These includes offering online video appointments for customers preferring a one-to-one personal shopping consultation or product demonstration.
+This next highly personalized evolution of the shopping experience gives customers the opportunity for product discovery, curation, and 'live' customer service interactions they crave - and looks set to become an established part of the way we continue to shop going forward.

 Sustaining the rebound

 Planning for peak season will no doubt be different, however, early indications are that many consumers are eager to experience a hybrid experience of human interaction and personalized online shopping.
-While it’s unlikely that shoppers will be queuing to sit on Santa’s lap this year, those retailers that provide a safe and engaging environment will be hearing the sound of bells ringing this season.
+Queue management and footfall management solutions will be the helpful elves behind the scenes as shoppers queue to sit on Santa's lap this year, and those retailers that provide a safe and engaging store experience will be hearing the sound of bells ringing this season.
 Well, at least hearing the ringing of cash registers.

 About the author

 The JRNI team is made up of product, customer, and technical experts who are focused on driving personalized experiences - for our customers, and for theirs.
 The JRNI blog enables us to dive into how retail and financial organizations can use personalized experiences to grow profitability, build stronger customer relationships, and drive customer loyalty.